CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 In the row-major flattened layout, ``J`` determines the stride between energy groups, while ``G`` determines the number of rows.
 Generated helpers also provide operations for complete arrays, final elements, chunks, vectors, and multidimensional elements as appropriate.
+Scalar getters restore the integer type declared by an annotation or implied by an object-ID list.
+Bulk getters continue to return zero-copy ``float64`` views into ``data`` and therefore require explicit conversion when an integer array is needed outside transport.

 Deriving the Layout
 -------------------